3DCdsc/About/docs/recess_week_challenge.md

 ## Scoring Guidelines

 1. Both the Hackerrank non-timed and timed challenges will be graded by Hackerrank's automated scoring system.
 2. The Cloud-based challenge will be graded automatically.
-Please use [this link (to be released)](#) to test your website.
+Please use [this link]((https://3dc-recess-week-web.azurewebsites.net/)) to test your website.
 3. Placement is graded based on total score.
 In the event of a tie, timing for the hackerrank timed challenge will be used as a tiebreaker.